opencasestudies/OCS_Guide/docs/03-OCS_Use.md

 ## Learning Objectives

+This chapter will provide guidance on how to use Open Case Studies for instruction.

+- We will give a coarse guide on which case studies include material appropriate for beginner, intermediate, or advanced learners.
+- We will describe ways that instructors can use full case studies, part of a case study, or just the data.
-This chapter will provide guidance on how to use Open Case Studies in classroom settings.
-We will give a coarse guide on which case studies include material appropriate for beginner, intermediate, or advanced learners.
-We will present some examples of assignments that can accompany the case studies and the rubrics that they can be evaluated with.
-Furthermore, we provide examples of extensions to case studies that can serve as a template for homework assignments or independent student exploration.
+- We will present ways in which others have used the case studies.
+- We will present some examples of extensions that can accompany the case studies and can serve as a template for homework assignments or independent student exploration.

 The examples presented in this chapter are merely suggestions - modifications to the case studies to fit student needs are expected and encouraged!
-If you come up with a different way to use the case studies, please let us know what you come up with so that other educators may be inspired by your creativity.
+If you come up with a different way to use the case studies, please [let us know](https://www.opencasestudies.org/#contact) what you come up with so that other educators may be inspired by your creativity.

 ### Prerequisites